jax.random

 be passed as a first argument.

-The random state is described by two unsigned 32-bit integers that we call a key,
+The random state is described by a special array element type that we call a key,

 function: